 Thinking about planting a new tree in your Houston home?
 Visit any home and garden store or nursery and you’ll find plenty of options — but that doesn’t mean that they are the best options.
-Never fear, in this article, we will cover the six best trees you can plant in Houston.
+Here are the six best trees to plant in Houston.

-If you are interested in large trees, the Nuttall oak (pictured above) is a red oak that is native to the Houston area.
-According to Skip Richter, Horticulturist for the Texas AgriLife Extension, the nuttall oak is one of the best large shade trees to plant in Houston.
+If you are interested in large trees, the nuttall oak (pictured above) is a red oak that is native to the Houston area.
+According to Skip Richter, Horticulturist for the Texas AgriLife Extension and Harris County Extension agent, the nuttall oak is one of the best large shade trees to plant in Houston.

 Skip Richter recommends this tree for several reasons.
 “It’s tolerant of crummy conditions, and it is really pretty,” he said.
 “The drake elm provides light shade and your grass around this tree has a better chance of survival.”